munificent/journal/_posts/2013-01-13-iteration-inside-and-out.md

 [reifying]: http://en.wikipedia.org/wiki/Reification_(computer_science)

 The lesson here is that stack frames are an amazingly terse way of storing state.
 You don't realize how much it's doing for you until you have to write it all out by hand.
+If anyone ever asks me what my favorite data structure is, my answer is always: *the callstack*.

 ## Who owns the callstack?